alwynwong/digital-goliath/checklist.md

         ]
     },
     {
-        "title": "DG Meta Account Starting Checklist",
+        "title": "Meta Account Starting Checklist",
         "items": [
-            "Create a Slack channel",
+            "Create a Slack Channel",
-            "Create a ClickUp folder",
+            "Create a Click Up up Folder",
-            "Connect the ClickUp-Slack integration",
+            "Connect CUP-Slack",
-            "Gain access to the Meta Ad Account", "Gain access to the Meta Pixel",
+            "Access to Meta Ad Account",
+            "Access to Meta Pixel",
+            "Access to Meta Page/IG",
-            "Gain access to the Meta Catalogue",
+            "Access to Catalogue",
-            "Gain access to the Meta Page / IG Account", "Gain access to Google Analytics",
+            "Access to Google Analytics",
-            "Gain access to Google Tag Manager",
+            "Access to Google Tag Manager",
-            "Client has filled out the Meta Ad Campaign Planning and Targeting Questionnaire", "Ensure the right tags are on the correct pages", "Bookmark the necessary assets in Slack",
+            "Tags are on the correct pages",
+            "Client Campaign Planning form done",
-            "Create a Client-specific Dropbox folder and save all the assets", "Campaign launched and activated",
+            "Create a Client Dropbox folder",
-            "Booked -3 Days meeting",
-            "Booked 14 Days meeting",
+            "Bookmark Assets on Slack",
+            "Campaign is launched",
+            "Create Looker Studio",
+            "Update Pipeline",
-            "Booked 30 Days meeting"
+            "Booked -3/14/30 Days meeting"
         ]
     },
     {
         "title": "DIS Account Starting Checklist",
         "items": [
-            "Starting form completed by Disrupta",
+            "Starting form has been filled by DIS", "Audit complete",
-            "Audit completed",
+            "CPC/CPA Clearly Defined",
-            "CPC/CPA clearly defined and included in the audit", "Create a Slack channel",
+            "Create a Slack Channel",
-            "Create a ClickUp folder",
+            "Create a Click Up up Folder",
-            "Connect the ClickUp-Slack integration",
+            "Connect CUP-Slack",
-            "Gain access to the Meta Ad Account", "Gain access to the Meta Pixel",
+            "Access to Meta Ad Account",
+            "Access to Meta Pixel",
+            "Access to Meta Page/IG",
-            "Gain access to the Meta Catalogue",
+            "Access to Catalogue",
-            "Gain access to the Meta Page / IG Account", "Gain access to Google Analytics",
+            "Access to Google Analytics",
-            "Gain access to Google Tag Manager",
+            "Access to Google Tag Manager",
-            "Ensure the right tags are on the correct pages", "Bookmark the necessary assets in Slack",
+            "Tags are on the correct pages",
+            "Bookmark Assets on Slack",
-            "Create a Client-specific Dropbox folder and save all the assets", "Campaign launched and activated",
+            "Create a Client Dropbox folder",
-            "Booked -3 Days meeting",
-            "Booked 14 Days meeting",
+            "Campaign is launched",
+            "Create Looker Studio",
+            "Update Pipeline",
-            "Booked 30 Days meeting"
+            "Booked -3/14/30 Days meeting"
         ]
     },
     {
+        "title": "Minus 3 Days",
-        "title": "DAY DOT Meeting (Minus 3 days)", "items": [
+        "items": [
             "Prepare a campaign map to discuss during the meeting (either draw with edrawmind.com or Miro)", "Explain the context of the account",